openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 This is the function to build the config key for a particular tokenAddrToMint.
 It's a pure function.

-### function configureDao(DaoRegistry dao, address tokenAddrToMint, uint256 chunkSize, uint256 unitsPerChunk, uint256 maximumChunks, address tokenAddr)
+### function configureDao(DaoRegistry dao, address unitsToMint, uint256 chunkSize, uint256 unitsPerChunk, uint256 maximumChunks, address tokenAddr)

 This function configures the adapter for a particular DAO.
 The modifier is adapterOnly which means that only if the sender is either a registered adapter of the DAO or if it is in creation mode can it be called.
 The function checks that chunkSize, unitsPerChunks and maximumChunks cannot be 0.

-**tokenAddr** is being whitelisted in the bank extension as an ERC-20 token **tokenAddrToMint** is being whitelisted in the bank extension as an internal token
+**tokenAddr** is being whitelisted in the bank extension as an ERC-20 token **unitsToMint** is being whitelisted in the bank extension as an internal token

 #### dependency

 The adapter also needs a Bank extension.
 So `confgureDao` will fail if no bank extension is found.

-### function onboard(DaoRegistry dao, bytes32 proposalId, address payable applicant, address tokenToMint, uint256 tokenAmount)
+### function submitProposal(DaoRegistry dao, bytes32 proposalId, address payable applicant, address tokenToMint, uint256 tokenAmount, bytes memory data)

-Onboard submits the proposal but does not sponsor it yet.
-This is why anyone can call this function.
+Submits and sponsors the proposal.
+Only members can call this function.

-**tokenAmount** is only relevant if you send ERC-20 tokens.
-If the payment is done directly in ETH, `msg.value` is being taken into account and the value passed is irrelevant.

-The tokens are then kept into escrow in the adapter and a proposal is created.

-If the amount sent is not a multiple of unitsPerChunk, the remainder is sent back to the proposer.

 This function uses **\_submitMembershipProposal** to create the proposal.

-### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data)
+This function uses **\_sponsorProposal** to sponsor the proposal.

-### function \_sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data, address sponsoredBy, IVoting votingContract)
+### function \_sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data)

-This function can only be called by an active member.

-This starts a vote on the proposal to onboard a new member.
+This internal function starts a vote on the proposal to onboard a new member.

-**dao.sponsorProposal(proposalId, sponsoredBy)** checks already that the proposal has not been sponsored yet
+**dao.sponsorProposal(proposalId, sponsoredBy, address(votingContract))** checks already that the proposal has not been sponsored yet

 **voting.startNewVotingForProposal(dao, proposalId, data)** starts the vote process

-### function cancelProposal(DaoRegistry dao, bytes32 proposalId)

-If a proposal exists but has not been sponsored yet or processed yet, the proposer can cancel it.
-Only the proposer can cancel a proposal.

-If the proposal is cancelled, it is marked as processed and the tribute is refunded back to the proposer.

 ### function processProposal(DaoRegistry dao, bytes32 proposalId)